 Equitable workforce development and job quality are essential selection criteria for deploying a buried conduit system project, emphasizing the prospective entity's commitment to creating positive socio-economic impacts.
-Applicants will be assessed by their willingness to advance the workforce initiatives described in Requirement 12.
+Applicants will be assessed by their willingness to advance the workforce initiatives described in Requirements 9 and 12.

-Applicant will support the Puerto Rico Broadband Program's workforce plans and align with the requirements described in the BEAD Notice of Funding Opportunity (Section IV.C.1.f) to use a highly skilled workforce capable of carrying out work in a manner that is safe and effective..
+Applicant will support the Puerto Rico Broadband Program's workforce plans and align with the requirements described in the BEAD Notice of Funding Opportunity (Section IV.C.1.f) to use a highly skilled workforce capable of carrying out work in a manner that is safe and effective.
 Specifically, the applicant will commit to:

-- 10 Points Supporting workforce development through engagement with the Puerto Rico Broadband Program's workforce initiatives.
-Agreed upon workforce development initiative which will include employing Registered Apprentices, engaging with short-term credential programs and other training opportunities. - 10 Points Leveraging equitable on-ramps into deployment, construction and maintenance jobs, advancing job quality for new and incumbent workers; and engaging with labor organizations and community-based organizations to maintain worker voice throughout the planning and implementation process. - 5 Points Participating in sector-based partnerships with education and training providers, the public workforce system, unions and worker organizations, and community-based organizations that provide relevant training and wrap-around services to support workers to access and complete training (e.g., childcare, transportation, mentorship), to attract, train, retain, or transition to meet local workforce needs and increase high-quality job opportunities. - 5 Points Ensuring that the job opportunities created by the Puerto Rico Broadband Program are available to a diverse pool of workers.
+10 Points - Supporting workforce development through engagement with the Puerto Rico Broadband Program's workforce initiatives.
+Agreed upon engagements with workforce initiatives may include employing Registered Apprentices, engaging with short-term credential programs and other training opportunities.

+10 Points - Leveraging equitable on-ramps into deployment, construction and maintenance jobs, advancing job quality for new and incumbent workers; and engaging with labor organizations and community-based organizations to maintain worker voice throughout the planning and implementation process.

+5 Points - Participating in sector-based partnerships with education and training providers, the public workforce system, unions and worker organizations, and community-based organizations that provide relevant training and wrap-around services to support workers to access and complete training (e.g., childcare, transportation, mentorship), to attract, train, retain, or transition to meet local workforce needs and increase high-quality job opportunities.

+5 Points - Ensuring that the job opportunities created by the Puerto Rico Broadband Program are available to a diverse pool of workers.

-Other Technical Capabilities
+Technical Capabilities